Psychiatric Mental Health Nurse Practitioner Track, MSN

 Admission Requirements

-• Two letters of reference from a recent employer; a member of the nursing profession; a former faculty member.
+- Two letters of reference from a recent employer

-Applicants for the clinical tracks are required to have a minimum of 12 months registered nurse experience current within the last five years.
+Applicants for the clinical tracks are required to have a minimum of 12 months registered nurse experience current within the last five years prior to starting the track practicum courses and corresponding track courses.
+Applicants may get the required 12 months of full-time registered nurse experience in the United States or its territories prior to or while taking the core courses.
 The RN experience must be relevant to the area of interest.

 Admission Procedures

-The student should access the online graduate application through the Graduate School webpage.
+The student should submit a graduate application.
 Questions regarding admissions may be directed to the School of Nursing Graduate Program Office (330) 972-7555.

 The School of Nursing Graduate Admission and Progression Committee and the Assistant Director of Graduate Programs will review and make decisions for applications.
-The admit decision will be sent to the Graduate School.
-Applicants will receive notification of the admission decision via an e-letter from the Graduate School and a letter from the School of Nursing.
+The admit decision will be sent to the School of Graduate Studies.
+Applicants will receive notification of the admission decision via an e-letter from the Office of Admissions and a letter from the School of Nursing.

 Program Specific Requirement: